batteries-included/batteries-included/static/src/content/technical_design/snapshot_apply.md

 - Remove any target system configuration or resource that already match with what's there.
 For kubernetes this is done via sha hmac `KubeExt.Hashing`
-- Update any matching resources are successfuly applied
+- Update any matching resources are successfully applied
 - Push each of the kube resource targets to kubernetes via `KubeExt.ApplyResource`
 - Push each of the keycloak resource targets to keycloak.